diamonddel/tod0/README.md

                                 Randomly assigns tasks to be due today. list_name       Name of the list to sample from
                 sample size     # of tasks to assign to "My Day"

+            cld <list_name> <task_name>
+                            Clears due date for a task
+                list_name       Name of list containing task
+                task_name       Name of task to clear due date for

+            cla <list_name>     Clears due dates for all tasks in a list list_name       Name of list to clear due dates for

             new <task> [-r time]
                                 Create a new task
                 task            Task to create.
 See 'Specifying a task' for details.